Loading AdvisoryAtlas...

 Do

-• Use your right hand for giving and receiving items.
+• Always use your right hand when offering or receiving items.

 Don't

-• Avoid public displays of affection, especially between unmarried couples.
+• Avoid public displays of affection which are highly offensive.

-• Do not point with your index finger; use your thumb instead.
+• Do not point at people or objects with your index finger.

 Advisory Comparison by Government Source